espinella/GetCleanDataProject/README.md

 ```
 ###### Tidy Data
-* The resulting tidy files are named tidy.csv and tidy.txt; located within the "UCI HAR Dataset" folder after completion of run_analysis.R.
+* The resulting tidy files are named tidy.csv and tidy.txt located within the "UCI HAR Dataset" folder after completion of run_analysis.R.
 * The resulting .csv and .txt files contains one row for each subject/activity pair and columns for subject, activity, and each feature that was a mean or standard deviation from the original dataset.